-The First Contact Assessment Service is directed by Angela Reiersen, MD.
-When the program began in 2006, it initially focused on evaluation of individuals who were showing signs of possible prodromal schizophrenia, but since then its scope has expanded to provide detailed assessment of additional neuropsychiatric conditions.
+When the First Contact Assessment Service program began in 2006, it initially focused on the evaluation of children who were showing signs of possible prodromal schizophrenia, but since then, its scope has expanded to provide a detailed assessment of additional neuropsychiatric conditions.
 The clinic currently focuses on the following evaluation types:

 1) Psychosis Risk Assessment for detailed evaluation of possible emerging schizophrenia and other psychotic spectrum disorders.